 Upcoming Happenings

 Welcome to the Backspace, where we are grateful to be able to host a wide variety of community-oriented events.
-We invite you to join us for weekly yoga, live music, artist-led workshops, local makers’ markets, visual art exhibitions, children’s storytimes, private parties, and so much more.
+We invite you to join us for weekly yoga, live music, artist-led workshops, local makers’ markets, visual art exhibitions, children’s story times, private parties, and so much more.

 Upcoming Happenings are listed here below!
 We hope to see you at one or more of them :)